penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-buildings-building.md

 ## distances

-Distances in minutes to another building of the school.
+Distance in minutes to another school building.

 `distances`